 Online via Zoom for Healthcare

 As a parent, what do you do when your grown son or daughter seems stuck making a successful transition to adulthood?
-You might feel as though you’re standing by helplessly as your child struggles.
-Often, it is as if nothing you try to do (or try to not do) seems to work.
+You don’t want to stand by helplessly as your child struggles.
+But how can you find the right balance of being supportive without doing all the work?

-Facilitator: Amy Kalasunas, LPCC-S, NCC, Certified Dialectical Behavior Therapy Clinician
+Amy Kalasunas, LPCC-S, NCC, , DBT-LBC Certified Clinician